Hard and Easy Instances of L-Tromino Tilings: I-Trominoes vs L-Trominoes

-In this section we prove that given any region $R$ of size $n$, if 3 divides $n$, then $R^\boxplus$ has an L-Tromino cover.
+\begin{theorem} Let $R$ be a connected region of size $n$.
+The region $R^\boxplus$ has an L-Tromino cover if and only if 3 divides $n$. \end{theorem}

+It is clear that if $R^\boxplus$ has an L-Tromino cover, then 3 divides $n$.
+We prove the other part in the remainder of this section.

-A \emph{graph representation} of a region $R$ is a graph where for each cell $(a,b)$ that is not a defect there is a vertex $v_{ab}$ in $G$ and there is an edge for each pair of adjacent vertices.
-The difference between a graph representation defined here and the region graph of Section \ref{sec:180tromino} is that a region graph is a graph representation with the addition that there is an edge between each pair of vertices $v_{ab}$ and $v_{(a+1)(b+1)}$.
+A \emph{planar dual graph}\footnote{Please note that this is an abuse of the term \emph{dual graph} used in graph theory.
+The practise is, however, standard in combinatorics of tilings.} of a region $R$ is a graph where for each cell $(a,b)$ that is not a defect there is a vertex $v_{ab}$ in $G$ and there is an edge for each pair of adjacent cells.
+The difference between a planar dual graph defined here and the region graph of Section \ref{sec:180tromino} is that a region graph is a planar dual graph with the addition that there is an edge between each pair of vertices $v_{ab}$ and $v_{(a+1)(b+1)}$.

 \begin{definition} Let $G=(V,E)$ be a connected graph with $n$ vertices and $n$ a multiple of 3.
 We say that $G$ is \emph{detachable} if there exists a cut $C$ that partitions $G$ in two connected subgraphs of size $n_1$ and $n_2$ such that 3 divides $n_1$ and 3 divides $n_2$.
 We also say that $C$ detaches $G$. \end{definition}